gaehlerm/SoftwareEngineering/README.md

 Every programming language has one docstring tool.
 For python it’s sphynx, for C++ it’s doxygen.

+## Exercises

+Get acquainted with Git and some other tools mentioned here.

 # 35. Domain Driven Design

 This chapter is highly influenced by Eric Evans book Domain-Driven Design.
 The book covers mostly conceptual topics like the domain model.
 This, along with the “Ubiquitous language” (Evans) it forms the heart of that book and this chapter.